-- 1. a mastery of the subject matter of all fields in the program; - 2. an adequate knowledge of the literature in these fields and an ability to carry out bibliographical research; - an understanding of the research problem and the appropriate methodological approaches.
+- 1. a mastery of the subject matter of all fields in the program; - 2. an adequate knowledge of the literature in these fields and an ability to carry out bibliographical research; - 3. an understanding of the research problem and the appropriate methodological approaches.

-The format of the preliminary examination may consist of a written component, oral component, or combination of written and oral components.
-It shall be communicated to the student in advance of the examination.
+The format of the preliminary examination shall be determined by the student's department (or interdisciplinary degree program, if applicable) and advisory committee, and communicated to the student in advance of the examination.
+The exam may consist of a written component, oral component, or combination of written and oral components.